nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/migrating_to_v3.md

 While the deprecated DLM models can still be used to create objects, it's important to note that models referencing SoftwareLCM (like ValidatedSoftwareLCM) will require either the creation of a core SoftwareVersion object first or targeting the attribute referencing the deprecated model.
 Please refer to the provided table for specific model and attribute names.

-### I’m seeing a banner with the message \`Some Device Lifecycle Management models have not been migrated to Nautobot core models…\`
+### I'm seeing a banner with the message \`Some Device Lifecycle Management models have not been migrated to Nautobot core models…\`

-Deprecated DLM objects that have not yet been migrated to their corresponding core models indicate that:
+Deprecated DLM objects that have not yet been migrated to their corresponding core models indicate that either:

 * The migration job has not been run.
 * The migration job encountered errors, preventing the migration of all objects.